jasaunders/SOAP_Activity_2/README.md

-# Joanne Saunders Week 8 Activitiy 2
+# Joanne Saunders Week 8 Activity 2

 This repository will contain the a web application that uses web services framwork to generate java classes from a WSDL file.